Horsmonden: Public transport

 When the branch railway line to Hawkhurst was operating, there was a railway station for the village.
 However Horsmonden railway station closed in 1961.
 The station site is now used as a garage called "Old Station Garage" and the stationmaster's house is now a private residence.

 Today the only public transport for Horsmonden is the 297 bus route previously operated by Renown, but now operated by Hams Travel and a 296 which goes to Tunbridge Wells from Paddock Wood operated by Arriva.

 There are also two school bus services (the 268 and the 267) operated by Hams Travel.

 Cricket club

 Horsmonden Cricket Club dates back to 1738.
 The team is first recorded in July 1738, playing against Chislehurst Cricket Club on Chislehurst Common.
 A return match took place at an unspecified venue in Horsmonden on Friday, 21 July 1738.
 The club retained prominence into the 1740s.

-The club today is home to six cricket teams: two men's sides and four youth sides.
+The club today is home to six cricket teams: two men's teams and four youth teams.